kazido/bc-notes/fall24/Database Systems/Database Systems.md

 	- attributes are marked by ovals stemming from the box
 	- doubled ovals have multiple attributes
 	- diamonds represent relations
+- Composite attribute
+	- Is made up of other attributes
+- Primar